datacarpentry/semester-biology/syllabus/progbio_syllabus.md

 Grading for this course will revolve around a combination of assignments (70%), a final exam (30%).

-There will be \~6 programming assignments.
+There will be \~6 equally weighted programming assignments.
 Assignments are due Monday night by 11:59 pm Mountain Time.
-Assignments should be submitted via email to [ethan.white@usu.edu](mailto:ethan.white@usu.edu) with the subject line:
+Assignments should be submitted via email to [ethan.white@usu.edu](mailto:ethan.white@usu.edu) with the subject
-Programming Assignment X, where X is the number of the assignment.
+line: Programming Assignment X, where X is the number of the assignment.
 One problem from each assignment (selected at my discretion after the assignments have been submitted) will receive a thorough code review and a detailed grade.
 Other problems will be graded as follows:

 - Produces the correct answer using the requested approach: 100%
 - Generally uses the right approach, but a minor mistake results in an incorrect